judeGibbons/agency-page-build/README.md

 #Marketing agency page build

-This is a redesign of a marketing agency's current homepage.
-The site will be uploaded on my portfolio site.
+This is a redesign of a marketing agency's current homepage: this is uploaded on .
+The site will be uploaded on [my portfolio site](http://gimaju.net/agency-page-build/).

 I have been able to test this only on a limited number of devices.
 The site is designed for modern browsers only: it works on Mac browsers, iPad and a modern Android phone but not on old (v2.3) Android (it doesn't seem to recognise the mediaqueries for instance).
 I haven't been able to test on IE. I have used HTML5 semantic elements which would need a fallback on older browsers.